graphicmida-wq/SurfAcademy/replit.md

 ### Technical Implementations

 The project is a full-stack TypeScript monorepo.
 It uses `zod` for schema validation and `date-fns` for date handling.
 Server-side image uploads are managed directly to Google Cloud Storage (GCS).
 A system exports development data to a `production-seed-data.json` file for seeding the production database.

-A SendGrid-based newsletter system includes contact management, campaign creation, double opt-in, email tracking, and GDPR compliance.
+**Profile Management**: User profile is read-only (displays name, email from WordPress).
+Only the avatar can be changed from the app.
+A link directs users to WordPress for profile edits.

+**Admin Dashboard**: Simplified to core functions:
+- Corsi (Course management)
+- Gestione Studenti (Student management and progress tracking)
+- Pagine Custom (Custom page builder)
+- Header Pagine (Page header images)

+**Removed Features**: Newsletter, Events, Clinic, Community pages have been removed.
+These are handled by WordPress.

 ## External Dependencies